 Definition under the GDPR

-Any information given to, or communication with, a child must be in “such a clear and plain language that the child can easily understand”.
+Any information given to, or provided in communication with, a child must be in “such a clear and plain language that the child can easily understand”.

 Where a child asks a business to provide a service for which payment is normally made, parental consent will be required unless the child is aged 16 years or over.